ptsteadman/notebook/essays/gray-man-style.md

 About six months later, another friend responded to the tweet, gently dragging him for not actually buying the gun.

-While this might sound a bit cringeworthy, I think it's the type of behavior we should expect and encourage in a functioning democracy.
+While this behavior might make you cringe, I think it's the type of behavior we should expect and encourage in a functioning democracy.

 It would've been much worse if my friend had bought the gun, learned how to use